ianloic/wordpress/wp-content/plugins/openid/readme.txt

 === OpenID ===
 Contributors: wnorris, factoryjoe
-Tags: openid, authentication
+Tags: openid, authentication, login, comments
 Requires at least: 2.2
 Tested up to: 2.6.2
-Stable tag: 3.1.1
+Stable tag: 3.1.4

 Allows WordPress to provide and consumer OpenIDs for authentication of users and comments.